Beryllium-10

 Beryllium-10 (10Be) is a radioactive isotope of beryllium.
 It is formed in the Earth's atmosphere mainly by cosmic ray spallation of nitrogen and oxygen.
-Beryllium-10 has a half-life of 1.39 × 106 years, and decays by beta decay to stable boron-10 with a maximum energy of 556.2 keV.
-It decays through the reaction 10Be→10B + e−.
-Light elements in the atmosphere react with high energy galactic cosmic ray particles.
-The spallation of the reaction products is the source of 10Be (t, u particles like n or p):
+Beryllium-10 has a half-life of 1.387 million years and decays by beta decay to stable boron-10 with a maximum energy of 556.0 keV.
+It decays through the reaction 10Be → 10B + e−.
+Light elements in the atmosphere react with high energy galactic cosmic ray particles; at such energies nucleons are knocked out almost at random, and any nucleus lighter than the original can remain.